chonieny/Hate_Crime_Factors_project/README.md

     - R Version: 4.0.3
     - Packages: tidyverse, arsenal, corrplot, boot

 ### Exploratory Data Analysis
+* The distribution of each feature was checked.<br/>
+  Log transformation was done on the skewed features, which made their distributions more normal.
+* Using the 1.5 IQR rule, identified states that might contain outlier outcome values

 ### Data Cleaning

 ### Fit Multiple Linear Regression Models & Choose Final Model

 ### Interpretation